JakeSteam/blog-programming/_posts/2018-10-24-adding-callbacks-from-fragment-to-activity-or-activity-to-application-in-android.md

     dismiss()
 ```

-That’s it!
+That's it!
 Now, when the child calls `handleAction`, the parent will receive the callback, and can perform any action needed.

 ## Next steps

 If additional data should be passed back, an additional parameter can be added to the interface for the child to send back to the parent.
 The child does not also necessary have to close for the parent to receive the callback, even though receiving a callback on fragment close is the most common use case.

-It’s also worth pointing out that [there are many alternative techniques](https://stackoverflow.com/questions/6751583/is-there-a-method-that-works-like-start-fragment-for-result), but I found the method above to be the simplest and cleanest solution, as well as the easiest to add new functionality too.
+It's also worth pointing out that [there are many alternative techniques](https://stackoverflow.com/questions/6751583/is-there-a-method-that-works-like-start-fragment-for-result), but I found the method above to be the simplest and cleanest solution, as well as the easiest to add new functionality too.